Finding Peace by Developing a Relationship with IT

 Don’t Beat Yourself Up Over IT

-It is common for those in early recovery to become angry or feel guilty for having a triggering thought.
+It’s common for those in recovery to become angry or feel guilty for having a triggering thought.
 Triggers are what they are and nothing else, and they can’t make you do anything.
 All you really need to do with a disturbing memory or triggering thought is to acknowledge IT and then just let IT be.
 If you acknowledge IT and let IT be without yelling at IT or giving IT full attention, ITs power will begin to dissipate.
 With practice, you will be able to learn how to manage IT.

 In time, you will become like that lighthouse.
 Though the waves of past memories and life may continue to crash upon you from time to time, you will be grounded and they will have no power to harm you.
 You will have found peace despite the storm that might rage around you.